Thinking of building a sensory deprivation tank? This post will help you compare the choice of DIY vs Buying

 The Pros of DIY sensory deprivation tanks:

 Basically, if you are a handy builder type you may enjoy the process of crafting your own tank just how you like it.
 You could could make it bigger, or smaller, or do a killer outer design.
 You could make it match your float room perfectly.
 All sorts of ideas come to mind.

 You could even do a Float Room which would allow you to stand up in the tank when getting in.
 The options are endless, but the budget will be too.
 If you build a bare bones DIY float tank like the one on IsolationTankPlans.com, it's going to run you at least $3,000+ and that doesn't include the salt.

 The other pro would be sound dampening.
 Currently the Float Tent does not provide much sound dampening, but usually a float room is quiet and you're wearing ear plugs when you float so it's not an issue.
 Seriously, go lay down in your bathtub with your earplugs in and your ears under water–you won't be able to hear much.

 Or the other option would be to custom build a float room that's quiet and still get a Float Tent.
-Your call on that one but it comes down again to how much time and money you want to save.
+Your call on that one but it comes down again to how much time and money you want to save in the process.